Texting while driving: Distracted vs. impaired driving

 A 2010 experiment with Car and Driver magazine editor Eddie Alterman, which took place at a deserted air strip, showed that texting while driving had a worse impact on safety than driving while intoxicated.
-The Institute of Industrial Engineers concluded that drivers are 20 times more likely to be involved in an crash while texting and driving as opposed to driving while intoxicated.
+The Institute of Industrial Engineers concluded that drivers are 20 times more likely to be involved in a crash while texting and driving as opposed to driving while intoxicated.

 While legally drunk, Alterman's stopping distance from 70 mph increased by 4 feet; by contrast, reading an e-mail added 36 feet, and sending a text added 70 feet.
 While celebrities such as Oprah Winfrey have campaigned against texting while driving, there are reports that the message has not been getting through.
 The Florida Department of Highway Safety and Motor Vehicles also seeks to bring awareness to the issue and has designated April as Distracted Driving Awareness Month.

+Problematic mobile phone use

 Dangers

 The popularity of mobile devices has some unintended and even dangerous consequences.
 The use of mobile devices is linked to a significant increase in distracted driving, resulting in injury and even loss of life.